openvinotoolkit/openvino/docs/ops/pooling/AdaptiveAvgPool_8.md

 **Short description**: Applies average pooling with adaptive kernel size over the input.

-**Detailed description**: This operation calculates the output based on the 1st input and `output_size` determined by the 2nd input.
+**Detailed description**: This operation calculates the output based on the first input and `output_size` determined by the second input.
 The kernel dimensions are calculated using the following formulae for the `NCDHW` input case:

 \f[